BlockchainCommons/BCSwiftFoundation/Docs/Secure Components/4-SIMPLEX-EXPRESSIONS.md

 ## Introduction

-We provide a method for encoding machine-evaluatable expressions using `Simplex`.
+We provide a method for encoding machine-evaluatable expressions using `Envelope`.
 Evaluating expressions results in results that can substitute in-place for the original unevaluated expression, although the replacement may have a different digest.

 Ideally the method of encoding would have the following traits:

 * Allow any mathematical or algorithmic expressions, including the evalution of spending conditions and smart contracts.
 * Be easy for humans to read.
-* Leverage the existing Simplex notation.
+* Leverage the existing Envelope notation.
 * Support easy [composition](https://en.wikipedia.org/wiki/Function_composition).
 * Support scoped variable substitution.
 * Be [homoiconic](https://en.wikipedia.org/wiki/Homoiconicity).

 ## Status

 This document is an early draft.
-While there is a reference implementation of `Simplex` in [BCSwiftFoundation](https://github.com/blockchaincommons/BCSwiftFoundation), there is currently no reference implementation of Simplex Expressions.
+While there is a reference implementation of `Envelope` in [BCSwiftFoundation](https://github.com/blockchaincommons/BCSwiftFoundation), there is currently no reference implementation of Envelope Expressions.

 ## Well-Known Expressions

-Since every Simplex has a unique digest, any Simplex expression can be replaced by its digest as long as the expression can eventually be found that matches it.
+Since every Envelope has a unique digest, any Envelope expression can be replaced by its digest as long as the expression can eventually be found that matches it.
 In some cases, certain expressions may be so common as to be designated "well-known".
-In this case they can be represented by their digest alone or even a small tagged integer, trusting that the recipient of a Simplex can resolve the expression should they wish to evaluate it.
+In this case they can be represented by their digest alone or even a small tagged integer, trusting that the recipient of a Envelope can resolve the expression should they wish to evaluate it.
 Expressions that solve problems in specific domains and include placeholders for their arguments may be good candidates for this, one example being common cryptocurrency spending conditions.

-Even for expressions that are not "well known," like any other `Simplex`, an expression could appear as a reference to a `Digest` with one or more `dereferenceBy` assertions that tell the evaluator how to retrieve the expression that belongs in that place.
+Even for expressions that are not "well known," like any other `Envelope`, an expression could appear as a reference to a `Digest` with one or more `dereferenceBy` assertions that tell the evaluator how to retrieve the expression that belongs in that place.

 ## Example Expressions

-All of these examples are in Simplex Notation.
+All of these examples are in Envelope Notation.

 ---

 ## Constants

-Constants like numbers, strings, and even compound data types like `EncryptedMessage` are directly encodable as a Simplex whose `subject` is an instance of the constant's CBOR type.
+Constants like numbers, strings, and even compound data types like `EncryptedMessage` are directly encodable as an Envelope whose `subject` is an instance of the constant's CBOR type.
 Obviously, they evaluate to themselves.

 ```
 2